-Rizzo hit slam, Cubs overcome Machado, beat Padres 6-5
+Boy asks for homer, Rizzo hits slam as Cubs beat Padres 6-5

 Rizzo’s fourth career slam put Chicago ahead in the bottom half.

-Francisco Mejía tied the score with an RBI double in the fifth, and Báez hit an opposite-field homer to right-center in the bottom half.
+Mejía tied the score with an RBI double in the fifth, and Báez hit an opposite-field homer to right-center in the bottom half.

 HELP WANTED